Chandramauli-Arm64/nvim-config/README.md

 # My Neovim Configuration

-This is my first nvim configuration.
+### About This Configuration

-This whole setup is built for smartphone (Termux).
+This is my first Neovim configuration, built specifically for smartphone use via Termux.
+It's designed for educational purposes — both for my personal learning and for anyone else interested in creating a full-fledged mobile IDE using Neovim.

-Right now it can have multiple errors that need to be fixed, and I am fixing them slowly.
+While the setup is mostly stable, some issues may still exist due to platform-specific limitations in Termux.
+I actively maintain and improve this configuration, but I welcome contributions, suggestions, and bug reports from others.

-I would appreciate if you also contribute and help point out or fix some issues.
+Feel free to open issues, suggest improvements, or help others.
+I'm still learning Neovim and programming myself, so collaboration is always appreciated.

 > ⚡️ A lightweight and powerful Neovim setup focused on productivity.